deep-entertainment/safehouse/design/gdd.md

 > (shouts) Damn!

 #### PUZZLE 1.2: Assembling the phone

+#hints "Damn!
+Where did all the phone arts go?", "I need to fix my phone.", "I'm so clumsy.
+Damn phone."

 Find the four items by examining the things in the [bedroom](locations/bedroom.md):